 Loop is a business venture of recycling/upcycling and waste management company TerraCycle.
 Taking an audacious first step in solving what he sees as a global waste crisis that has been growing more than half a century, TerraCycle founder and CEO Tom Szaky recreates the “21st century milkman” by collaborating with more than 20 partners that represent more than 40 brands, global retailers, and package delivery and waste management companies.
 [Watch the press conference of the announcement in Davos here.
 Read the official announcement press release here.]

 On top of massive environmental benefits as determined by lifecycle assessments, Loop elevates the consumer’s experience with the brand and its high-end reusable packaging.
-The shopping platform will launch this spring in two pilot markets—New York and Paris—with additional expansion underway.
+The shopping platform will launch this spring in two pilot markets—Paris and New York [UPDATED 6-6-19: Loop reusable packaging shopping platform launches in the U.S.]—with additional expansion underway.

 In an exclusive interview (see video at the top of this page), Szaky…